 Sending money to Peru

-To send funds to a family member or friend in Peru, look for an online money transfer service like Remitly.
+To send funds to a family member or friend, look for an online money transfer service like Remitly.
 It allows for faster transfers and lower fees than traditional wire transfers.

 With Remitly, you can send money to major Peruvian banks, such as Interbank, BanBif, and Banco Azteca, or arrange a cash pickup location.

 - 5 Steps to Safely Send Money to Peru

 - Peru Independence Day: A Guide to Celebrations and History